-Programs are constructed in the SOCOS invariant diagram editor.
-A program is represented by a collection of procedure diagrams.
-A screen shot of the diagram editor is shown in Figure 3.
+Procedures are constructed in the SOCOS invariant diagram editor.
+Any number of diagrams can be open simultaneously, and there are no sequential constraints imposed on editing operations: any part of the program can be changed at any time.
+A screen shot of the SOCOS invariant diagram editor can be seen in Figure 3.
 The highlighted tab below the main toolbar indicates that an invariant diagram is currently being edited.
-On the left is an outline editor for browsing model elements, and the bottom pane holds property editors and various communication windows.
+To the left of the diagram is an outline editor for browsing model elements, and the bottom pane holds the property editors and various communication windows.

-The SOCOS diagram editor is implemented on top of another project developed in the Gaudi software factory, the Coral modeling framework [19].
-Coral is a metamodel-independent toolkit which can easily be extended to custom graphical notations.
+The SOCOS diagram editor is implemented on top of another project developed in the Gaudi software factory, the Coral modeling framework [2].
+Coral is a metamodel-independent toolkit which can easily be extended with custom metamodels.
+A metamodel is a syntax description for Coral models: it defines the available model elements and their relationships.
+Coral features a powerful programmatic interface which makes it possible to build Python programs that use a Coral model as the main data repository, and provides features such as transaction management and serialization into the XMI format, an OMG standard [18].